lpowell/SimplePowerShellHTTPServer/README.md

 ## Roadmapping
 This is the current roadmap/feature list I'm looking at adding.
 Not all of these will get done, others may also be added.
 At the time of writing, Dragon's Dogma 2 has just been released.
 My work efficiency is about to drop to 0.
+* Create randomized API key to authenticate communications
+  * Use for commands, direwctory listing, and upload/download.
+Various levels of strictness.
+* JSON configuration support
+  * Deploy from config
 * Add firewall rule creation switch
   * Currently, manual firewall rules need to be created to allow for external access
 * Add further Action headers